Quality Management in International Health

 Course Topics

-• Major steps and trends in the healthcare quality and patient safety movements
+• Major steps and historical trends in the healthcare quality and patient safety movements

-• Leadership and managing healthcare quality including ethical and cultural aspects
+• Leadership to manage healthcare quality including ethical and cultural aspects

-• Leading teams to use quality management tools
+• Leading teams to use selected quality management tools

 • Internet resources, publications and grey literature for healthcare quality management